 “We’re in here at 5:30 in the morning working out, getting our bodies ready, so we can do the work,” said Capt.
 Robert Cefoli of the FDNY.
 “Our city depends on it.
 If one of us is the weak link, we’re a liability.”

 Unfortunately, there is a significant need for equipment at the fire stations.
-As a solution, firefighters either purchase their own equipment, or they secure donations of it.
+As a solution, firefighters either purchase their own equipment or secure donations of it.
 And sometimes, the donated equipment is in poor condition.

 “If you hate fitness, this is not the job for you,” Cefoli said.